akashchevli/Quote_Scraper/README.md

 ![](Images/Quotes.png)

 ### 3. Worldcloud is text sentiment of the data.
-You can click onto the wordcloud tab to see the wordcloud.
+You can click on the wordcloud tab to see the wordcloud.

 ![](Images/Wordcloud.png)